Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

     - **1 - Preparing**
         The transaction has been created, but is not yet transferred.
     - **2 - Unconfirmed**
-        A refund is reserved but not yet released by an Actindo user.
+        A transaction is requested but not yet released by an Actindo user.
+This status is relevant for some functions only, for example, the cancellations and refunds.
     - **3 - Success**
         Actindo as well as the payment service provider has processed the transaction successfully.
         The order process is stopped. <!---Stefan ist das richtig?-->